Expensify/App/FORMS.md

 Additionally, pressing the enter key on any focused field should submit the form.

-Note: This doesn't apply to the multiline fields, pressing enter on multiline fields shouldn't submit the form
+Note: This doesn't apply to the multiline fields.
+To keep the browser behavior consistent, pressing enter on the multiline should not be intercepted.
+It should follow the default browser behavior (such as adding a newline).

 ### Modifying User Input on Change